xdMikayu/CSCI316-XGBoost-Real-Estate-Prediction/README.md

 # CSCI316: Real Estate Valuation using Ensemble Learning

-This project was developed for the course *CSCI316 - Big Data Mining Techniques and Implementation* at NYU.
+This project was developed for the course *CSCI316 - Big Data Mining Techniques and Implementation* at UOWD.
 We built a predictive analytics pipeline using PySpark and implemented two ensemble learning models—Bagging and Boosting—from scratch to predict real estate property values.

 ## 🔍 Problem Statement
 Accurately predicting property prices is critical for real estate developers, investors, and urban planners.
 Traditional models fall short in capturing complex nonlinear market dynamics.